richmahn/en_tn/gal/front/intro.md

 #### What is the Book of Galatians about? ####

 Paul wrote this letter to both Jewish and non-Jewish Christians in the region of Galatia.
 He wanted to write against the false teachers who said that Christians need to follow the law of Moses.
 Paul defended the gospel by explaining that a person is saved by believing in Jesus Christ.
-People are saved as result God being kind and not as a result of people doing good works.
+People are saved as result of God being kind and not as a result of people doing good works.
 No person can perfectly obey the law.
 Any attempt to please God by obeying the law of Moses will only result in God condemning them.
 (See: [[rc://en/tw/dict/bible/kt/goodnews]], [[rc://en/tw/dict/bible/kt/save]], [[rc://en/tw/dict/bible/kt/faith]], [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/works]])

 #### How should the title of this book be translated? ####